BUSINESS EXCELLENCE AND MANAGEMENT

 Disclosure and conflicts of interest

-The Editor-in-chief, Editorial Staff and members of the Editorial Board will not use unpublished manuscripts to conduct their own research without the written consent of the authors.
+The Editor-in-chief, Editorial Staff and members of the Editorial Board will not allow any conflicts of interest between staff, authors, reviewers and board members.
+They will not use unpublished manuscripts to conduct their own research without the written consent of the authors.
 The information and ideas gained from the peer-review process will remain confidential and will not be used to gain benefits for itself.
 Editors should recuse themselves (i.e. should ask a co-editor, associate editor or other member of the editorial board instead of review and consider) from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or (possibly) institutions connected to the papers.
 The publishers of the journal should ask all those involved to disclose relevant competing interests, but also to publish any corrections after publication, should the conflict of interest be discovered later.
 If necessary, other actions can be taken such as withdrawing the article or expressing concern about the existence of a conflict of interest, as the case may be.

 Involvement and cooperation in investigations